ryanmaxwell/UncrustifyX/README.md

 ## Current Status
 UncrustifyX is new as of November 2012, and as such there will be rough edges.
 Hopefully it shows promise!
-The current releases of the uncrustify binary have regressions in Obj-C support - an older binary is currently bundled.
 File bugs on uncrustify at the project's [SourceForge](http://sourceforge.net/projects/uncrustify/) or [Github](https://github.com/bengardner/uncrustify) home.

 ## Contribution
 I welcome contributors to this project.
 Raise any bugs/suggestions/feature requests within the Issues tab.